Access to Funds

 - Listing of agreements with Rental Car agencies

 Bank of America Purchasing Card

 The IRS requires all travel and business expenses, including those charged to Bank of America Purchasing Cards (Mastercard), be documented and supported in accordance with an accountable plan similar to all other travel and entertainment reimbursements.
 Therefore, purchasing cardholders are required to file a Expense Report each month with original receipts.
 Bank of America Purchasing Card reconciliations need to be submitted to the Controller’s Office, Hopkins Hall.
 Failure to file these monthly reconciliation reports timely may result in the cancellation of the employee’s corporate card.

 The College requires receipts for all expenditures except for meals at restaurants totaling under $50.
-The business purpose of all expenditures must be documented into PeopleSoft finance which will then print on the expense report.
+The business purpose of all expenditures must be documented in finance which will then print on the expense report.

 The itemized bill from the restaurant is required for all meals over $50.

 When dining or entertaining, the following documentation is required (regardless of the amount):